What is a Life Cycle Assessment? LCA

 • You may have several codes for the different sizes and colours of t-shirts.

-• Codes can be different from one system to another (SKU Production Code, SKU in Sales Packaging, ..): Make sure you have consistent master data to track your items along the value chain
+• Codes can differ from one system to another (SKU Production Code, SKU in Sales Packaging, ..): Ensure you have consistent master data to track your items along the value chain.

 For each life cycle stage, you may have different data sources/systems